 In conclusion, the COVID-19 pandemic has presented organizations with unprecedented challenges, demanding adaptive and ethical leadership to navigate uncharted waters.
 This seminar report has underscored the pivotal role of leadership in guiding organizations through the crisis, with a specific focus on safeguarding employee well-being and managing change.
 Theoretical foundations and empirical evidence have highlighted the importance of flexible, empathetic, and ethically driven leadership styles.
 Organizations that prioritized clear communication, employee engagement, and resilience-building strategies emerged as more successful in responding to the crisis.
 As we move forward, the lessons learned from this pandemic emphasize the enduring significance of leadership in fostering organizational resilience and driving change in times of adversity.

-BIBLIOGRAPHY
+Refer ….
+Citation and References format … APA VIIth Edition ….

+REFERENCES

 Elmore, R. F., Heifetz, R. A., Sinder, R. M., Jones, A., Hodge, L. M., & Rowley, K. A. (1989).
 Teaching and assessing leadership courses at the John F. Kennedy School of Government.
 Journal of Policy Analysis and Management, 8(3), 536-562.